(A History of) The Harlem chapter of the Congress of Racial Equality

 About this website:

-This website was created as a project for a class, Creating Digital Archives.
-The goal was to create an online archive and exhibit of primary source material.
+This website was intended to create an online archive and exhibit of primary source material.
 It serves as a supplement to my research on Harlem CORE and an online portfolio for my multimedia work, G-Force Studioz.
 What follows is essentially a rough draft and notes for a paper I have been working on for a larger project on Harlem CORE.
 The finishied work, once available, can be found here.

 Locally, its emphasis on community control and protest demonstrations are in many ways responsible for the decentralization of the New York City (NYC) public school system.
 Many of those who participated in its educational, employment and housing projects after leaving CORE became local leaders as politicians and directors of municipal agencies.